-C. Information for Potential Enrollees
+c.
+Information for Potential Enrollees

-The MCO must provide information regarding contracted managed care organizations to potential enrollees.
+The MCO must provide information regarding contracted MCOs to potential enrollees.
 The information is to be furnished at the time the potential enrollee first becomes eligible to enroll in a voluntary program or is first required to enroll in a mandatory program and, at that time, must be provided within a timeframe which enables the potential enrollee to use the information in choosing among available MCOs.
 The information for potential enrollees will be provided to the MCO by DHCFP and will include:

-- 1. General information about the basic features of managed care, including which populations are excluded, subject to mandatory enrollment, or free to enroll voluntarily in the program, and the responsibilities for coordination of enrollee care: - 2.
+- General information about the basic features of managed care, including which populations are excluded, subject to mandatory enrollment, or free to enroll voluntarily in the program, and the responsibilities for coordination of enrollee care; - 2.
 Information specific to each MCO operating in a potential enrollee's service area and a summary of the following information: - a.
-Benefits covered; - b.
-Service area; - Names, locations, telephone numbers of and non-English languages spoken by current network providers, and including identification of providers that are not accepting new patients;
+Benefits covered;